-- 6. Press [Y/+] to start calibrating or wait for calibration to start automatically. - 7.
+6. Press [Y/+] to start calibrating or wait for calibration to start automatically.

+7. A countdown screen appears.
 You can abort the calibration at any time during the countdown by pressing [N/-].

 8. If the calibration is not aborted, the display shows the sensor names and tells you whether the calibration passed or failed, followed by the sensor readings.